FREE RESOURCE

 If you are a leader

 Leadership is no easy calling.
 It can be lonely and is often a vulnerable place to be.
-We all come into our roles with our own personal template of the world, reactions and with baggage, perhaps due to past trauma.
-Feelings of inadequacy, pressure points such as new projects, struggles with team members, family pressures or isolation, can make leaders susceptible to temptation.
+If you are a leader and feel unsupported, do look for support and make use of the networks that you have.
+Ask for prayer support from trusted prayer warriors.
+Feelings of inadequacy, pressure points such as new projects, struggles with team members, family changes or isolation, can make leaders susceptible to temptation.
+People come into leadership roles with their own personal template of the world, reactions and with baggage, perhaps due to past trauma.
+Preemptive measures need to be in place giving leaders a space to explore any trigger points, insecurities and blindspots.
 Please hear me right – that is no excuse for bad behaviour, but what I am saying is that leadership have a greater responsibility for self-examination and transparency in receiving feedback.
+The role model of Jesus as the good shepherd is what we need to see.

 In the selection of leadership, there are several considerations to be made.
 It is also vital that ongoing training of leadership is a part of all our cultures and ingrained in our policies which also should be reviewed regularly.